 Pediatric patients have certain characteristics that affect intubation.

-In pediatric patients, a cuffed ET tube is preferred over an uncuffed ET tube.12 As long as an oral cuffed tube is closely monitored, it does not have a greater rate of complications than an uncuffed tube.1 Cuffed tubes are typically used for pediatric patients with decreased lung compliance or for patients with a large air leak when an uncuffed tube is used.
+In pediatric patients, a cuffed ET tube is preferred over an uncuffed ET tube.11 As long as an oral cuffed tube is closely monitored, it does not have a greater rate of complications than an uncuffed tube.1 Cuffed tubes are typically used for pediatric patients with decreased lung compliance or for patients with a large air leak when an uncuffed tube is used.
 Cuffed tubes in young children may contribute to subglottic damage if the pressure exerted by the tube or cuff exceeds mucosal capillary pressure.
-Current recommendations for the placement of a cuffed ET tube in a child include monitoring and limiting cuff pressure and ensuring that an audible air leak is present at a pressure of 25 cm H2O or less with the patient’s head in the midline position.8 If the cuffed ET tube is inserted nasally, the chances of complications are significantly higher.2 The ET tube should be kept at least 0.5 cm above the carina to avoid complications.2
+Current recommendations for the placement of a cuffed ET tube in a child include monitoring and limiting cuff pressure and ensuring that an audible air leak is present at a pressure of 15 to 20 cm H2O or less with the patient’s head in the midline position.12

 An appropriate-size face mask provides a tight seal and extends from the bridge of the nose to the cleft of the chin, encompassing the mouth and nose but avoiding the eyes (Figure 2).

 Several methods can be used to determine the ET tube size (internal diameter).
-For patients younger than 1 year old, these sizes are recommended:10
+General guidelines based on age can be used:3

-Both straight and curved laryngoscope blades are available for intubation.10,11
+Both straight and curved laryngoscope blades are available for intubation.10

 Two types of resuscitation bags are commonly used for manual ventilation: a self-inflating manual resuscitator and a flow-inflating manual resuscitator, sometimes called an anesthesia bag.
 Although both resuscitators serve the same purpose, they require different techniques and skill levels.

-The possible complications of intubation include sinusitis, vocal cord injury, laryngeal injury and stenosis, tracheal injury, and pulmonary infection.11
+The possible complications of intubation include sinusitis, vocal cord injury, laryngeal injury and stenosis, tracheal injury, and pulmonary infection.7

 The mnemonic DOPE indicates the possible causes of deterioration in an intubated child’s condition.